google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 width](https://code.google.com/p/android/issues/detail?id=36744) I could find is a width of 450dp.

-Using this guideline, an image of width >= 1350px would be a good bet.
+Using this guideline, an image of width 1350px or more would be a good bet.

 ### Actions